bcgov/Technology-Code-of-Practice/README.md

 ## The Technology Code of Practice (Detailed)

+### 0. Meet the Digital Service Standard

+If you are building a Digital Service, make sure you meet the Digital Service Standard.

-### 1. Define user needs
+### 1. Describe user needs informed by ongoing research

-Understand your users and their needs.
-Develop knowledge of your users and what that means for your technology project or programme.
+Describe your ongoing user research, your understanding of user needs and what that means for your technology project or program.

 To meet point 1 of the Technology Code of Practice you must show you understand your users and their needs.

 You’ll have to explain how you’re doing this as part of the digital investment process.

 #### How user research will help your initiative

 Doing user research will help your technology initiative by identifying:

+● how your users define value
 ●	any risks to introducing or changing the technology
 ●	the skills needed to deliver, use and manage the technology
 ●	the technologies that service support teams will need for their end users